Adenomyomatosis of the gallbladder

 - fluid-filled intramural diverticula

 - pearl necklace sign refers to the characteristically curvilinear arrangement of multiple rounded hyperintense intramural cavities visualized on T2-weighted MR imaging and MRCP 4

 - hourglass configuration in annular types

-- metabolic characterisation with PET has been suggested as a useful adjunct in problematic cases 4, but there have also been cases with increased uptake in areas of adenomyomatosis, leading to false positive results 6
+Metabolic characterization with FDG PET has been suggested as a useful adjunct in problematic cases 4, but there have also been cases with increased uptake in areas of adenomyomatosis, leading to false positive results 6

 Treatment and prognosis

 Cholecystectomy may be performed as a result of one or more of the following: